What is the Professional Science Master’s program in Zoo, Aquarium and Animal Shelter Management?

 The differential tuition for the PSM program is $2000/semester.
 This fee covers support to instructors, many of whom come from off campus to present in seminars, presenters at on-site workshops that you will attend and to prepare you for a successful project and career.
 Fieldtrips, experiential learning opportunities and special trainings are available to you and only you as a part of the PSM program.
 Additionally, you are able to travel to a scientific meeting your second year and a portion of this is supported through the program.
 As a small specialized program, the differential tuition is necessary to provide the highly educational and unique opportunities available to you in this program.

-What is the difference between the AMP and the two-year master’s program?
+What is the difference between the two-year Accelerated Master's Program (AMP) and the two-year traditional master’s program?

-Both the Traditional 2-Year Program and Accelerated Master’s Program (AMP) are primarily taught in person.
+Both the Traditional 2-Year Program and Accelerated Master’s Program (AMP) are taught primarily in person.

 Accelerated Master’s Program:

 If you are an undergraduate Biology or Zoology major at CSU then the Accelerated Master’s Program (AMP) might be a great option for you!
 The AMP program allows students to apply to the PSM program during their junior year and begin taking coursework as seniors in their undergraduate Biology or Zoology degree program at CSU.
 With just one additional year you could graduate with both a Bachelor’s degree and a Master’s degree!
 You would take courses for both undergraduate and graduate degrees in your final year of undergrad, graduate with your Bachelor’s degree, then do your capstone project during the summer after graduation.
 Your one additional year would be comprised of only graduate work, allowing you to earn two degrees in five years.
-You must have a 3.0 GPA and no lower than B’s in your major-required coursework.
+You must have a 3.0 GPA and no grades lower than B’s in major-required coursework.
 In addition, you must have demonstrated an ability to successfully handle a rigorous schedule.

 Sound like you?
-Motivated third-years/juniors, especially those who are ahead in their required coursework, should talk to their Academic Success Coordinator, PSM Assistant Coordinator Annie Wallin, or PSM Director and Advisor Dr. Willis about the program and application questions.
+Motivated third-years/juniors, especially those who are ahead in their required Biology or Zoology coursework, should talk to their Academic Success Coordinator, PSM Assistant Coordinator Annie Wallin, or PSM Director and Advisor Dr. Willis about the program and application questions.
 Interested sophomores should get in touch to see how to plan coursework so this could be an option for them the following year.
 Each year as many as four to five undergraduate students are admitted into this special program.

 AMP students apply through this Microsoft Form and should direct references to send recommendation letters to Annie Wallin at annie.wallin@colostate.edu.